How to transition to residential aged care

 Over the years, the Aged Care Decisions team has spoken to thousands of families making the decision to place into aged care.
-From these conversations, we have learnt how many families have successfully made the transition.
+From these conversations, we have learnt how to transition to residential aged care positively.
 If you are currently going through the process, here are some suggestions for you to consider:

 Acknowledge concerns through open conversation